Let’s Talk Mortgages

 Put together a list of assets and existing debts that you may currently have.
 Regardless of how much or how little, a lender needs this information to determine how much mortgage you would qualify for.
 The more accurate this information, the quicker and more complete the application process will be.

-CANADA MORTGAGE AND HOUSING CORPORATION (CMHC) or GENWORTH or Canada Guaranty These organizations provide insurance to financial institutions who lend up to 95% of a property’s value.
+CANADA MORTGAGE AND HOUSING CORPORATION (CMHC) or GENWORTH or CANADA GUARTANTY – These organizations provide insurance to financial institutions who lend up to 95% of a property’s value.
 The insurance premium is paid by the borrower and can cost up to 3.15% of the actual mortgage amount.
 This premium is added to the mortgage being borrowed.

-COLLATERAL MORTGAGE A mortgage that has as its primary security a promissory note or loan agreement and as “backup,” a collateral security, being a mortgage registered against your property.
+COLLATERAL MORTGAGE –A mortgage that has as its primary security a promissory note or loan agreement and as “backup,” a collateral security, being a mortgage registered against your property.
+A collateral mortgage cannot be assigned, therefore at this time a collateral mortgage cannot be transferred to another lender on maturity without cost.
+Therefore, on maturity, eliminating your ability to shop around for a better rate.
+If possible, avoid collateral mortgages.

 Do I Qualify?